awsdocs/amazon-ses-developer-guide/doc-source/send-email-raw.md

 + **Content\-Disposition**: Specifies how the recipient's email client should handle the content\.
 For attachments, this value is `Content-Disposition: attachment`\.
 + **Content\-Transfer\-Encoding**: The scheme that was used to encode the attachment\.
 For file attachments, this value is almost always `base64`\.

 Amazon SES accepts most common file types\.
-For a list of file types that Amazon SES doesn't accept, see [Appendix: Unsupported Attachment Types](mime-types-appendix.md)\.
+For a list of file types that Amazon SES doesn't accept, see [Unsupported attachment types](mime-types-appendix.md)\.

 ## Sending a Raw Email Using the Amazon SES API<a name="send-email-raw-api"></a>